A family of sharp inequalities on real spheres: Sharpness

-We are now ready to prove the following theorem. \begin{theorem} The exponent $\tilde{p}$ in Theorem \ref{BLtheor} is sharp, i.e. for each $p<\tilde{p}$ there exist functions $f_J$, each $\mathcal{A}^J$-symmetric, for $J=1,\dots,J_{\max}$, such that the right-hand side of \eqref{BLineq_2} is finite and the left-hand side diverges. \end{theorem} \begin{proof} By Proposition \ref{lp_norms}, in order to have a finite right-hand side in \eqref{BLineq_2} it suffices to have $\gamma p < 1$.
-Let us now consider the left-hand side of \eqref{BLineq_2}.
+We are now ready to prove the following theorem. \begin{theorem} The exponent $\widetilde{p}$ in Theorem \ref{expsym} is sharp, i.e. { for each $p<\widetilde{p}$ the Theorem \ref{expsym} does not hold, since} there exist functions $f_J$, each $\mathcal{A}^J$-symmetric, for $J=1,\dots,J_{\max}$, such that the right-hand side of \eqref{BLineq_2} is finite and the left-hand side diverges. \end{theorem} \begin{proof} By Proposition \ref{lp_norms}, in order to have a finite right-hand side in \eqref{BLineq_2} it suffices to have $\gamma p < 1$.